GiGurra/snail/README.md

 - WSL2 Ubuntu 22.04 on Windows 11

 Numbers:
-- Reference max bandwidth achieved on loopback: 240-250 GBit/s
+- Reference max bandwidth achieved on loopback: 240-250 GBit/s (using `snail`)
   - achieved sending larger (10kB+) byte chunks as messages without
   - `hperf3` achieved only about 135 GBit/s, but I'm probably using it wrong
 - Request rate with 4 byte requests/responses: 300-350 million request-responses/s